 This is part one of a three-part tutorial on how to use LAStools to implement a pipeline that (1) quality checks a newly received set of raw LiDAR flight strips, (2) tiles and prepares the LiDAR for subsequent exploitation, and (3) generates raster and vector derivatives such as DTMs, DSMs, building footprints, and iso-contours with multi-core batch processing.

-To get started, download the latest version of LAStools and these 7 example flight strips: strip1, strip2, strip3, strip4, strip5, strip6, strip7 and put them into a folder called ‘.\lastools\bin\strips_raw’.
-For simplicity we will work inside the ‘.\lastools\bin’ directory, so open a DOS command line window and change directory to where this folder is on your computer, for example, with the command ‘cd c:\software\lastools\bin’ or with ‘cd d:\lastools\bin’ followed by ‘d:’.
+To get started, download the latest version of LAStools and the 7 example flight strips.
+For simplicity we will work inside the ‘.\LAStools\bin’ directory.
+Therefor move the folder ‘strips_raw’ that the ZIP file contains such that it its full and final path is ‘.\LAStools\bin\strips_raw’.
+Then open a DOS command line window and change directory to where this folder is on your computer, for example, with the command ‘cd c:\software\LAStools\bin’ or with ‘cd d:\LAStools\bin’ followed by ‘d:’.

 I usually inspect a few area-of-interests (AOIs) to get a few close-up looks at the data.
 If we do this several times for different areas it is best to first create a spatial indexing of the strips with ‘lasindex’ which it significantly speeds-up our spatial queries.

 Only add the ‘-cores 3’ option if you have a computer with at least 4 cores.
 If you have an 8 core machine you may even add ‘-cores 7’ and so on.
 Now start ‘lasview’ in the GUI mode either by double-clicking the executable and using the ‘browse …’ roll-out on the left side to load the seven flight strips or simply by adding ‘-gui’ to the command line.